-In this guide I will take you through on how to set up Raspberry Pi port forwarding on the router and also setting up Raspberry Pi Dynamic DNS.
-Both of these compliment each other but port forwarding is very important if you want web applications accessible over the internet.
+In this guide I will take you through on how to setup Raspberry Pi port forwarding on the router and also setting up Raspberry Pi Dynamic DNS.
+Both of these complement each other but port forwarding is very important if you want web applications accessible over the internet.

 I have prepared a video below that takes you through everything you need to know about setting up both of these.
 If you enjoy then please subscribe so you can stay up to date on all the latest awesome Raspberry Pi projects, guides and much more.